Civil Service Medical and Dental Benefits

 DH operates 40 Government dental clinics to provide general dental services for CSEPs, including routine check-up, scaling and filling etc. For better treatment and use of resources, CSEPs should select one dental clinic for receiving the services concerned.

 Individual dental clinics provide services during extended operating hours.
 CSEPs should contact their attending dental clinics for details and make prior appointment before visiting the specified dental clinic during the extended operating hours.

-CSEPs using dental services for the first time should contact the dental clinics by phone for making appointments.
+CSEPs using dental services for the first time should contact DH by phone (Tel.
+No.: 2892 2577) for making appointments.
 Recall appointments for routine check-ups will be arranged after the completion of treatment.
 Please attend the check-ups according to the date and time on the appointment card.
-CSEPs should select one dental clinic for receiving general dental services so that the dental officers could provide appropriate treatments.

-The waiting time for dental appointments varies from time to time and from clinic to clinic.
-CSEPs could make reference to the waiting time for dental appointment displayed at the dental clinics, and he/ she should contact the individual dental clinic to obtain the exact date of appointment available.
+For those CSEPs who require follow-up treatment after routine check-ups, their waiting time for such dental appointments varies from time to time and from clinic to clinic.
+CSEPs could make reference to the waiting time for dental appointment for follow-up treatment displayed at the dental clinics, and he/ she should contact the individual dental clinic to obtain the exact date of appointment available.
 For CSEPs who wish to switch to another dental clinic, they could approach their attending dental clinic for the details and follow-up arrangement.